MKMukeshkannan/vashisht-24/README.md

 - **Gen-AI Enhancements**: Experience personalized shopping like never before.
 Our AI-driven platform learns from your interactions to provide tailored recommendations and assistance, ensuring every step of your shopping journey is effortless and enjoyable.

+- **Retailer Access**: Retailers have a special route that let's them update or manage their produxts more easily.

 ### Benefits:

 - **Simplicity**: Our user-friendly interface ensures a seamless shopping experience, making it easy for you to browse, discover, and purchase products hassle-free.